branchvincent/cv-tools/decision-tree/README.md

 The forest is a collection of decision trees trained using random subsets of the original training set.

 ## Example
-A simple classification example using 2D points is in the [docs](https://github.com/branchvincent/cv-tools/blob/master/decision-tree/doc).
+A simple 2D classification example is in the [docs](https://github.com/branchvincent/cv-tools/blob/master/decision-tree/doc).